-To be eligible for employer assistance, a student must fill out an "Employer Assistance Information" form prior to beginning class.
-This form is for any student whose employer will make payments to the College or to the student personally.
+To be eligible for employer assistance, a student must complete their Term Confirmation of Charges & Billing prior to beginning class.
+This form is for any student whose employer will make payments to the college or to the student personally.
+The student must select they will receive employer assistance; however, EA is not a method of deferment of waived payment.